-Chapter 2023-169, Laws of Florida (L.O.F.), expanded grant opportunities for local governments and eligible entities working to address TMDLs or impaired waters.
+Chapter 2023-169,Laws of Florida, expanded grant opportunities for local governments and eligible entities working to address a TMDL or impaired water.
 Through the Water Quality Improvement Grant program, eligible entities can apply for grant funding for wastewater, stormwater and regional agricultural projects.
 Projects are prioritized that have the maximum nutrient load per project, demonstrate project readiness, are cost-effective, have cost-share by the applicant (except for Rural Areas of Opportunity), have previous state commitment, and are in areas where reductions are most needed.
 There are multiple competitive funding resources available under the Protecting Florida Together website, including \$50 million in springs-specific funding.

-Financial and technical assistance through FDACS and the SRWMD are available to agricultural producers within the Suwannee River BMAP.
+Financial and technical assistance through FDACS, NWFWMD and the SRWMD are available to agricultural producers within the Wacissa River and Wacissa Spring Group BMAP.
 FDACS provides outreach and education on BMP implementation for enrolled operations, as well as work with interested producers to provide cost share funding for projects to improve on-farm nutrient and irrigation efficiencies that work in tandem with the applicable practices from the producer's BMP checklist.
-The SRWMD cost share program also provides outreach and funding for projects that provide nutrient and irrigation management benefits.
-FDACS and the SRWMD work closely to ensure their cost share programs complement each other to meet the needs of the producers while considering the characteristics of the region.
+The NWFWMD and SRWMD cost share program also provides outreach and funding for projects that provide nutrient and irrigation management benefits.
+FDACS, NWFWMD and the SRWMD work closely to ensure their cost share programs complement each other to meet the needs of the producers while considering the characteristics of the region.